 BIRTH OF A PEDIATRIC NEURORADIOLOGY SOCIETY

-1992 FOUNDATION OF THE ASPNR
+THE FOUNDING OF THE ASPNR

-Representatives from the specialties appeared before the ASNR Executive Committee to give their views on subspecialization in an effort to encourage the ASNR to support subspecialty growth and try to keep it within the auspices of the greater ASNR, providing administrative support and diminishing the cost of meeting by holding them within the context of the ASNR annual meeting.
-The discussions began in the Executive Committee under the leadership of David Norman and continued through the presidencies of Glenn Forbes and, subsequently, Bob Quencer.
-Ultimately, all agreed that the best course would be to support the formation of subspecialty groups and to draw up a set of rules to govern subspecialty societies and their finances.
-An organizing meeting was held at the ASNR 1992 in St. Louis and about 70 people attended and signed on as founding members of the ASPNR.
+Representatives from the subspecialty groups appeared before the ASNR Executive Committee to provide their views on specialization in neuroradiology and to encourage the ASNR to support subspecialty growth.
+The ASNR could provide administrative support and could help reduce the cost of meetings by supporting subspecialty meetings within the annual ASNR meeting.
+The discussions began in the Executive Committee under the leadership of David Norman and continued into the presidencies of Glenn Forbes and Bob Quencer.
+Ultimately, all agreed that the best course of action would be to support the formation of subspecialty groups within neuroradiology and to draw up a set of rules that would apply to the subspecialty societies and their finances.
+An organizing meeting was held in 1992 at the ASNR in St. Louis.
+It was attended by approximately 70 radiologists who became the founding members of the ASPNR.

-Jim Barkovich was elected president and was invited to the ASNR Executive Committee meetings as the financial and annual meeting details were established.
-An unofficial executive committee, consisting of Bill Ball, Pat Barnes, Jim Brunbach, Marv Nelson, and Jim Barkovich, met or talked multiple times that year in order to create ASPNR programming.
-The first official ASPNR meeting was held in conjunction with the ASNR annual meeting in Vancouver.
+Jim Barkovich was elected the first president of the ASPNR.
+In that role, he was invited to the ASNR Executive Committee meetings as agreements about the financial and administrative management of the ASPNR and annual meeting details were established.
+An unofficial executive committee, consisting of Bill Ball, Pat Barnes, Jim Brunbach, Marv Nelson, and Jim Barkovich, communicated multiple times that year to create the ASPNR programming.
+The first official ASPNR meeting was held May 1993 in conjunction with the ASNR annual meeting in Vancouver.